Conflict of Interest (COI)

 May I supervise a spouse or relative?

-Not directly.
-If a spouse or relative reports indirectly to you, you must disclose that reporting relationship on your COI Disclosure Form and complete a written management plan to clarify that you will abstain from influencing employment decisions related to your spouse or family member.
+If a spouse or relative reports indirectly to you, you must disclose that reporting relationship on your COI Disclosure Form.

 May I teach a spouse or relative in my course?

-Yes, but in the case of credit-bearing courses the department chair or the dean must designate another appropriate employee such as a faculty member or teaching assistant to grade the student’s academic coursework (including papers, exams, projects, portfolios, and demonstrations) and assign a final grade for the course.
+Yes, but with a major restriction in the case of credit-bearing courses per Policy 114.
+The department chair or the dean must designate another appropriate employee such as a faculty member or teaching assistant to grade the student’s academic coursework (including papers, exams, projects, portfolios, and demonstrations) and assign a final grade for the course.

 May I accept reimbursement (up front or after-the-fact) from a conference or workshop sponsor for travel, food, or lodging?